PoCc001/Open-Gamma/README.md

 These implementation don't do any argument checks and are only useful for relatively large positive input values.
 Therefore, they're quite fast, but at the same time much more inprecise.

+If, for any reason, you don't want the funcions to be inlined, change the DO_INLINE macro to 0.